 At the end of the experiment, the researchers found that cannabis-containing products that included a higher percentage of THC, impaired driving abilities to a greater extent than the other products.
 CBD products that had a higher concentration of THC caused impairment of a person’s driving ability at 40 minutes, but not as much when he drove 4 hours after taking the medication.
 The impairment was equal to that seen with a blood alcohol concentration of 0.05%.
 That is lower than the maximum legal limit for blood alcohol intoxication, but it can be sufficient to increase accident risks.
 When the product contained mostly CBD, there was no impact on the person’s driving abilities.

 With an increasing popularity of CBD products, it is important that studies like these are conducted to understand the role of these products in increasing accident risks.
 This study seems to indicate that driving immediately after or within an hour after ingesting these products, especially those containing mostly THC, can significantly increase a person’s risk of being involved in an accident.

 If you are currently taking any CBD products for the treatment of any condition, avoid driving a car immediately after ingesting these products.
 There may be a risk of “buzzed driving,” when you are at the wheel soon after ingestion.

-If you or a loved one have been involved in an accident caused by impaired driving, talk to an Atlanta car accident attorney at the Katz Law Firm.
+If you or a loved one have been involved in an accident caused by impaired driving, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers.
 You might have legal claims for damages, including medical expenses, lost income, pain and suffering as well as several other types of damages.
 Talk to an attorney at our firm and discuss your case.